al1-ce/pkm/README.md

 ### 2.2 Binary

 1. Go to [releases](https://github.com/al1-ce/pkm/releases) and download binary.
-2. Copy downloaded binary `.pkm` to somewhere in your path, for example `~/.local/bin/`
+2. Copy downloaded binary `pkm` to somewhere in your path, for example `~/.local/bin/`

 ### 2.3 AUR